| |

 Niacin has a precursor, a substance in food that your body can convert, if needed.
 The precursor for niacin is tryptophan, an amino acid (building block of protein).
 When you eat protein-rich foods, your body can convert the tryptophan to niacin.

-Interesting Fact: Researchers have studied the effect of taking niacin for the prevention of heart disease.
+Interesting Fact about Niacin Sources and Functions: Researchers have studied the effect of taking niacin for the prevention of heart disease.
 The results have been promising; however, the downside of this approach is that large doses of niacin can be toxic.
-As a practical matter, eating niacin-rich foods will have a beneficial effect, without the risk of toxicity.